Chelsea, London: Early history

 Chelsea once had a reputation for the manufacture of Chelsea buns, made from a long strip of sweet dough tightly coiled, with currants trapped between the layers, and topped with sugar.
 The Chelsea Bun House sold these during the 18th century and was patronised by the Georgian royalty.
 At Easter, great crowds would assemble on the open spaces of the Five Fields – subsequently developed as Belgravia.
 The Bun House would then do a great trade in hot cross buns and sold about quarter of a million on its final Good Friday in 1839.

 The area was also famous for its "Chelsea China" ware, though the works, the Chelsea porcelain factory – thought to be the first workshop to make porcelain in England – were sold in 1769, and moved to Derby.
 Examples of the original Chelsea ware fetch high values.

 The best-known building is Chelsea Royal Hospital for old soldiers, set up by Charles II (supposedly on the suggestion of Nell Gwynne), and opened in 1694.
 The beautifully proportioned building by Christopher Wren stands in extensive grounds, where the Chelsea Flower show is held annually.
 The former Duke of York's Barracks (built 1801–3) off King's Road is now part of Duke of York Square, a redevelopment including shops and cafes and the site of a weekly "farmers' market".
 The Saatchi Gallery opened in the main building in 2008.
 Chelsea Barracks, at the end of Lower Sloane Street, was also in use until recently, primarily by ceremonial troops of the Household Division.
 Situated on the Westminster side of Chelsea Bridge Road, it was bought for re-development by a property group from Qatar.

 St Mark's College, Chelsea, was founded in 1841, based on the beliefs of The Reverend Derwent Coleridge, son of the poet Samuel Taylor Coleridge, its first principal: that its primary purpose was to widen the educational horizons of its students.
 During the First World War, St Mark's College was requisitioned by the War Office to create the 2nd London General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.
-It merged with St John's College in 1923, establishing a single institution in Chelsea as the College of St Mark & St John.
+It merged with St John's College, Battersea, in 1923, establishing a single institution in Chelsea as the College of St Mark & St John.
 In 1973 it moved to Plymouth, having outgrown the Chelsea campus.
 The former chapel of St Mark's College, designed by Edward Blore is on the Fulham Road, Chelsea, and is now a private residence.

-Dring the mid 1800s, Cremorne Gardens, London, was a popular pleasure gardens area established in 1845.
+Dring the mid-1800s, Cremorne Gardens, London, was a popular pleasure gardens area established in 1845.
 It continued to operate until 1877.
 The area lay between Chelsea Harbour and the end of the King's Road.